 The Dreaded Open Mic

 Have you ever heard an old man scream Taylor Swift at the top of his lungs?
 The heart wrenching rendition of ‘Rainbow Connection’ by the quiet woman beside you?
-The train-wreck-of-a-song-idea? (it was me).
+The train-wreck-of-a-song idea you came up with the night prior?

 Every musician has been there.
 The sweaty, scared, beginning to a performer.
 The pure fear of judgement, in the least judgmental room.
 The self deprecating humor, as you explain what you’re about to do.… Welcome to the open mic scene.